Government Hill Alliance

-The history of the Government Hill is integrally linked to that of Fort Sam Houston.
-Following Texas’ annexation in 1845, various offers of land for a military post had been made to the U.S. Government from both the City of San Antonio and by private citizens, but the land offered was often low-lying and unhealthful.
-In 1807, a suitable donation of approximately 40 acres was made and accepted.
-The donated land was owned by St. Mary’s College, Southern School, and Thomas J. Devine.
-The tract was located “at the place where the Government corral is at present,” being the western portion of the lots known as lot numbers 1, 2, and 3 in Range 1, District 2 of the city tract.
+The Government Hill neighborhood is one of the oldest existing neighborhoods in San Antonio. following annexation in 1845, various offers of land for military post had been made to the U.S. Government from both the City of San Antonio and by private citizens, but the land offered was often low-lying and unhealthful. in 1807, a suitable donation of approximately 40 acres was made and accepted. the donated land was owned by St. Mary’s college, Southern School, and Thomas J. Devine. the tract was located “at the place where the government corral is at present,” being the western portion of the lots known as lot numbers 1, 2, and 3 in Range 1, District 2 of the city tract.
 This site became known unofficially as Government Hill.

-Due to a disagreement over the exact location of the first donation, the city made a second donation of approximately 40 acres.
+Due to the disagreement over the exact location of the first donation, the city made a second donation of approximately 40 acres.
 This property was purchased from A.M.
 Dignowity as well as the estate of H. Polley.
+Shortly before construction of the government buildings was scheduled to begin, General Ord visited the site and declared it unacceptable because of high elevation and the distance from water sources.
+Ord selected a spot that had lower elevation and was closer to water and the proposed railway station.
+However, he considered the chosen area to be at a disadvantage since there were no home “within a mile” of the new location.
 In 1875, the city made a third donation, bringing the total amount of donated land to approximately 93 acres.